Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Methodology

-with $R_{ij}$ the physical separation between two haloes.
-We considered the group to be bound if $T<U$.
-A similar approach was used by Niemi et~al.~(2007) to discriminate bound from unbound groups.
+with $R_{ij}$ the physical separation between two halos.
+We considered the group to be bound if $T<|U|$.
+A similar approximate approach was used by Niemi et~al.~(2007) to discriminate bound from unbound groups of halos.
+All group of halos determined in the previous step to this were bound.
+The average virial ratio of all of our groups was $\langle 2T/|U| \rangle = 0.14 \pm 0.33$, while for CAs was $0.03\pm 0.08$.
+As shown in Section~3, all CAs found were in a collapsing state in the cosmological simulations; consistent with their low average virial ratio.